 Bread is considered sacred by Uzbek people.
-The traditional round and flat bread, called non or lepeshka, and is baked in a tandyr/tandoor (clay oven), after which it comes out toasted and crispy.
+The traditional round and flat bread, called non or lepeshka, and is baked in a tandyr/tandoor (round clay oven), after which it comes out toasted and crispy.
 Bread of each region has own particular method of leavening, its own baking techniques and its own inimitable taste.
-For instance, delicious flaky bread – katlama non, each layer smeared with oil or sour cream – typifies the Fergana Valley version.
-Some lepeshkas are prepared with onion or meat baked inside the dough.
+For instance, delicious flaky bread – katlama non – typifies the Fergana Valley version.
+Some yummy lepeshkas are prepared with onion or meat baked inside the dough.

 At the end of our adventure, after seeing hundreds of gorgeous suzanis and stunning ikat jackets or yardage, we’ll drive to nearby Urgench for early flights back to Tashkent (or to Bishkek for the EXTENSION).
-The rest of today is free to explore this city on your own — to see something you missed the first time, visit more museums, see the 6pm performance at the Theater of Opera and Ballet, or visit the huge Chorsu bazar for some final gift treasures.
+The rest of this day is free to explore Tashkent on your own — to see something you missed the first time, visit more museums, or visit the local Chorsu bazar to buy more bread stamps for your foodie friends.
 Or just relax at the hotel and pack up all your exquisite Uzbek textiles for the trip home.
 Lunch on your own.
 Pack up bags tonight, before our Farewell Dinner.
-Next morning (Oct.
-22) we’ll head to the airport for our homeward bound departure flights.
-Some convenient flights will be suggested.

 Trip Cost: $4450

 Single Supplement: $520

-- Accommodation in double rooms with private bathrooms.
+- 16 nights accommodation in double rooms with private bathrooms.

 - Expert Uzbek English-speaking textile expert guide.

 - 15 Lunches and 15 Dinners (2 meals will be on your own)